OPahunang/stock-analysis/README.md

 Overall, for 2017 and 2018 Ticker ENPH is the top performer.
 Ticker DQ even though it is the highest performer in 2017 but in 2018 it is the lowest performer.
 Ticker TERP both years where negative return.

-Limitation of the analysis, data are only according to 2017 and 2018 stock performance.
+Limitation of the analysis, data available are only according to 2017 and 2018 stock performance.

 Shown below a big difference on run time of Original to Refactored Script.